SchumacherFM/Anonygento/README.md

 You provide the random data for the module.
 There are several files for the english language already available.

-@todo if the csv file is empty then a random string is generated.

 Zipcode, City, State and Country aren't anonymized so that shipping and tax calculations still work correctly.

 IP addresses in all tables are also anonymized.

 You can configure in the backend section which locale to use.
 Just navigate to System -> Configuration -> Advanced -> Developer -> Anonygento Settings

 Magento Backend hints
 ---------------------